Sinux1/bidripper-ml/README.md

 `aws configure`

-Follow the questions.
-When asked enter `us-west-2` for region, and `json` for the question about return data types.
-This will configure a *_default_* profile that will be used later when pulling the amplify project.
+When prompted, enter `us-west-2` for region, and `json` for default data type.
+This will configure a *_default_* profile that will be used later when building and deploying this SAM application.

-## Install nvm, npm, and node

-## Installing AWS SAM
+## Installing AWS SAM CLI

 Navigate to your home directory and download the AWS SAM CLI